quizinc-nitd/quizink/content/post/step-towards-teleportation.md

 weight = 2
 +++

-Let's travel and yet not let allow time to travel.
+Let's travel and yet not let time to travel.

 It ain't the platform 9¾ nor the transporter from the Star Trek Universe.
 The Eye of Agamotto was a feast to our eyes, sadly, Dr. Strange didn't share the science.
 But now is the time for fiction to transition into reality.